Republicans blast DNC over ‘anti-Semite’ speaker Linda Sarsour

 Ms. Sarsour was also criticized for hugging Rasmea Odeh at a 2017 Jewish Voice for Peace event in Chicago, shortly before Odeh was deported for lying on her visa application about her conviction in the 1969 bombing that killed two Jewish men in Jerusalem.

-Former New York state Sen. Dov Hikind blasted Democrats for inviting Ms. Sarsour to speak, tweeting that, “To them, ‘Inclusion’ means amplifying bigots.”
+Former New York state Assemblyman Dov Hikind blasted Democrats for inviting Ms. Sarsour to speak, tweeting that, “To them, ‘Inclusion’ means amplifying bigots.”

 Sign up for Daily Newsletters